Anthracnose Alert: How Bacteria Prime Fifth-Biggest Global Grain Crop Against Deadly Fungus

 The fungus Colletotrichum sublineolum sneaks up to its host in many ways.
 It may have been hanging around for years in the soil, on decaying plant matter or on equipment.
 It likes to pounce at the first rains in humid and warm conditions.

-It enters the stomata, or “air vents” of the plant and doesn’t wreck things at first.
+It enters the stomata, or “air vents” of the plant, and doesn’t wreck things at first.
 Rather, it multiplies inside the plant as a first priority.
 At this stage, it feeds on the plant without causing damage visible to the farmer.

-But once the fungus has truly invaded its host, it switches from unwanted parasite to wholesale destroyer.
+But once the fungus has truly invaded its host, it switches from an unwanted parasite to a wholesale destroyer.
 As if a switch has been flicked, it starts demolishing the structural supports and cells of the plant.
 This way the fungus feeds its ravenous appetite and gets ready to procreate.

 At this stage, the devastating disease becomes visible on the outside of the plant.
 Sorghum anthracnose, or wilting disease, causes spots on the leaves and stems.
 The spots expand into lesions that can cover leaves completely.